mrmattson/next/documentation.md

 [demo on jsfiddle](http://jsfiddle.net/23g73yvx/)

-<strong>warning: this could expose the user to XSS attacks so make sure you never load data from an untrusted source.</strong>
+<aside class="note note--warning">:warning: this could expose the user to XSS attacks so make sure you never load data from an untrusted source.</aside>

 ## Nested tags